jonbgallant/katacoda-scenarios/iotedgedev-intro2/step1.md

 When you see the following message printed in the terminal the container has been downloaded and you are safe to click the `docker run` command below. `Status: Downloaded newer image for jongallant/iotedgedev:latest`

-`docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v /iotedge:/iotedge -w /iotedge jongallant/iotedgedev`{{execute}}
+`docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v /iotedgedev:/iotedgedev -w /iotedgedev jongallant/iotedgedev --name iotedgedev`{{execute}}

 Click Continue